macalinao/injecta/README.md

 ![screenshot][screenshot]

-Click the button on the top right, select your scripts, then hit "Inject".
+Click the button on the top right, select your scripts, enter desired CDN urls, then hit "Inject".

 ## License